Typhaea stercorea: Description

 Adult T. stercorea are 2.2–3.0 mm long, oval, brown, flattened, and have hairy elytra with parallel lines of fine hairs.
 Antennae are 3 segmented and the head is readily visible from above, distinguishing the hairy fungus beetle from some similar species.
 At 25 °C and 80-90 RH, development from egg to adult takes 21 to 33 days.
 The larvae are able to move easily and the adults can run fast and fly well.
 It is a generalist feeder associated with moldy or damp conditions.
 Its presence in stored grain indicates poor storage conditions.
-It is a minor pest of freshly harvested or slightly damp grain grain.
+It is a minor pest of freshly harvested or slightly damp grain.
 Damage is not distinctive and is caused by both adult and larval feeding.
 Stored products consumed include: moldy cereals, tobacco, peanuts, and hay.
 The species also eats fungi that grow on damp food.
-This species has been found in grain storages dating all the way back to the Iron Age.
+This species has been found in grain storages dating back to the Iron Age.